Download the charter (PDF - 48 KB)

 Designated Federal Officer (DFO)

-A permanent full-time or permanent part-time federal employee, appointed in accordance with Agency procedure, will serve as the Designated Federal Official (DFO) and ensure that all procedures are within applicable statutory, regulatory, and HHS General Administration Manual directives.
+A full-time or permanent part-time federal employee, appointed in accordance with Agency procedure, will serve as the DFO and ensure that all procedures are within applicable statutory, regulatory, and HHS General Administration Manual directives.
 The DFO (or designee) approves and prepares all meeting agendas, calls all Advisory Council or subcommittee meetings, attends all Advisory Council and subcommittee meetings, adjourns any meeting when the DFO (or designee) determines adjournment to be in the public interest, and chairs meetings when directed to do so by the HRSA Administrator.

 Estimated Number and Frequency of Meetings